GIScience/climate-action-hiwalk/resources/info/methodology.md

 4. **Comfort factor**: A set of metrics measuring how convenient it is for pedestrians to access essential public amenities, including benches, drinking water and public toilet facilities.

+5. **Path lighting**: A categorisation of walkable paths based on the availability and quality of lighting.

 After computing hiWalk for an area of interest and selecting one of the indicator results, the 'Description' page includes further details about the indicator's data and methodology.